Plonk

 ‘We shan’t get too sloshed.’

 ‘Tanked up?
 I should think not.
-I shall be the Montgomery to the Rommel of inebriation this evening.’
+We shall be the Montgomery to the Rommel of inebriation this evening.’

 ‘Any preference in our steadfast defence against intoxication?’